 YOU TUBE POSTINGS OF INTEREST:

-This is a burning version of “Footprints” with the Canadian guys I play with on occasion-saxophonist Mike Murley, bassist Jim Vivian and a great drummer, Ian Froman.
+IN TORONTO: This is a burning version of “Footprints” with the Canadian guys I play with on occasion-saxophonist Mike Murley, bassist Jim Vivian and a great drummer, Ian Froman.
 This is at a club called the Rex during the last IAJE Convention in Toronto.

 http://communities.canada.com/ottawacitizen/blogs/thrivingonariff/archive/2008/04/23/the-liebman-murley-connection.aspx